1991 Uttarkashi earthquake: Earthquake

 Six three-axis accelerometers that were within 60 km captured the event, including two units that were close to the projection of the fault at the surface.
 Analysis of the data recorded by these devices revealed the distribution of slip, moment release over time, and the location of the maximum slip.
 The mechanism of the event was typical of the thrust system of the Himalayas, with maximum slip (1.5 m) occurring to the west and southwest of the hypocenter.
 Energy release began slowly and built to a crescendo four seconds after the initiation of the rupture.

 Damage

 Scientists from the Indian Institute of Technology Kanpur (IITK) conducted a survey of the affected areas between 27 October and 4 November.
 Their work revealed that more than 300,000 people in 1,294 villages were affected by the shock.
 Stone masonry homes (that usually supported heavy roofs) fared badly in areas where high intensity shaking occurred.
 The United States' National Geophysical Data Center indicates that 7,500 homes were damaged and another 7,500 were destroyed while the IITK report shows that up to 42,400 houses were damaged.

 The United States' National Geophysical Data Center and the Belgian Centre for Research on the Epidemiology of Disasters' EM-DAT database both list 1,500 fatalities for the event with EM-DAT also listing 1,383 injuries.
-The USGS' Preliminary Determination of Epicenters and the Utsu catalog both list 2,000 deaths and 1,800 injured.
+The USGS's Preliminary Determination of Epicenters and the Utsu catalog both list 2,000 deaths and 1,800 injured.